dip-proto/fastly.js/README.md

 - Director Management: Implement load balancing across multiple backends
 - Goto Statements: Control flow with goto statements and labels
 - Request Restart: Support for restarting requests with the restart statement
+- Browser Playground: A self-contained VCL simulator that runs entirely in the browser, with request/response tracing, cache inspection, and shareable links

 ## Requirements